Peru–Spain relations: Post Independence

 In November 1978, Spanish King Juan Carlos I paid an official visit to Peru, his first to the country.
 Since then, members of the Spanish royal family and government officials would visit Peru on numerous occasions.
 In 1991, Peruvian President, Alberto Fujimori, paid an official state visit to Spain, the first by a Peruvian head of state.

 In May 2018, Peru promoted the bilateral relationship with Spain.
 In November of the same year, the Spanish Kings, Felipe VI and Letizia Ortiz, met with the Peruvian President, Martín Vizcarra, and his wife, Maribel Díaz, beginning a state visit in which both countries strengthened their relations with a full schedule of contacts institutional, economic, social, defense and cultural.
 Both leaders expressed the desire to try a joint rapprochement in relations between the two countries.
 The Spanish king received from the hands of the head of state the medal of Order of Merit for Distinguished Services in the degree of Special Grand Cross.
 Likewise, Vizcarra affirmed Spanish support for Peru's accession to the OECD.

 In 2021, the Peruvian president, Pedro Castillo, criticized the Spanish presence in Peru at his inauguration.
 Although an opposition deputy of the Congress of Peru, Carlos Lizarzaburu, sent a letter apologizing to King Felipe VI for the president's insults during his inauguration, criticizing the Peruvian president for his profound ignorance of the history that unites both nations and the existing relations between mutual support dating back two centuries.
-In 2022, Spain condemned the "rupture of the constitutional order" caused by Castillo in Peru.
-On the other hand, Spain congratulated the subsequent "restoration of democratic normality" after the Peruvian Congress approved, in extraordinary session, a motion of censure against Castillo for moral incapacity.
-Later, in January 2023, Spain asked to resolve the Peruvian political crisis through "constitutional channels".
+In 2022, Spain was one of the countries that condemned the "rupture of the constitutional order" caused by Castillo in Peru.
+Later, Spain congratulated the subsequent "restoration of democratic normality" after the Peruvian Congress approved, in extraordinary session, a motion of censure against Castillo for moral incapacity.
+Likewise, in January 2023, Spain asked to resolve the Peruvian political crisis through "constitutional channels".